Diet & Weight Loss

 Skip the see-through containers

 Save those candy jars and dishes for something besides candy.
 In a widely cited 2006 study, the Cornell Food & Brand Lab led an experiment to assess the influence of visibility and proximity on candy consumption.
 The research method spanned four weeks and examined daily candy intake in a clerical setting.
 The study tested both visibility (placing candies in clear and opaque dishes) and proximity (a candy dish on the desk versus several feet away).
 According to study findings, “people ate an average of 2.2 more candies each day when they were visible, and 1.8 more candies” when the treats were on their desk.
 “While ‘out of sight, out of mind’ is absolutely real, the reverse is also true,” Brumberg says.”
 The takeaway?
 Store it so you can’t see it and keep it far away from you.
 This works at home, too.
-Find out the best way to organize your fridge for optimal health.

 Understand the food cue influence

 Keep your hands and your mouth busy, and you’re less likely to grab a handful of M&Ms when you walk through reception.
 A 2016 meta-analytic study by Yale University Professor Hedy Kober, Ph.D, who also directs the Clinical and Affective Neuroscience Laboratory at Yale University School of Medicine, validated the Cornell findings.
 It also supports the influence of food cues, or the prompts we see and smell that trigger a conditioned response to crave (and consume) a particular food or drink.
 Heart rate picks up, salivation increases, and gastric activity spikes, driving us to eat more.
 While you can’t strip your office environment of these influences, you can be prepared for them.
 “Don’t let yourself be caught off guard,” says Traci Mann, Ph.D. and author of Secrets from the Eating Lab.
 “Having coffee or another beverage in hand is a good idea—if your hands are full, you can’t do a quick grab.”
+And check out what one office did to counteract the effects of sitting all day.

 Be a healthy food champion